Jan Fyt: General

+Animal still lifes

-Fyt’s animal still lifes are generally more refined than those of Frans Snyders as he catered primarily to the tastes of an aristocratic clientele.
+Fyt's animal still lifes are generally more refined than those of Frans Snyders as he catered primarily to the tastes of an aristocratic clientele.
 His palette was likely influenced by his exposure to Italian art and was more striking than that of Snyders.
 His works show gradually more dynamic movement and asymmetry.
-Fyt’s frenetic nervous brushstrokes, and his freer and more Baroque compositional style differed also from those of Snyders.
+Fyt's frenetic nervous brushstrokes, and his freer and more Baroque compositional style differed also from those of Snyders.
 Fyt was particularly skilled in the delicate rendering of the various textures of the fur and plumage of the animals he depicted.

 Hunting pieces

 Fyt innovated the genre of the hunting piece by moving the scene in which the dead game was displayed from an indoor table top to an open landscape.

 He was the first artist to depict game as a subject of hunting rather than as food displayed in a home or kitchen.
 He did not place fruit and vegetables in his game pieces but rather dogs forming part of the hunting scene in an outdoor landscape.
 As the game was no longer shown as food but as a trophy, these works have been referred to as trophy pieces.
 This new approach to the display of game as part of the hunt caused Fyt to include hunting equipment and tools in these works.
 Hounds play an important role in these pieces and together with the hunting equipment they point to the proximity of the master.
 Fyt occasionally included portraits of individuals and families in these game pieces.
-While hunting was at the time still a pastime reserved for the aristocracy, the well-off urban elite were eager to acquire Fyt’s game pieces to decorate their houses with these tokens of a lifestyle only open to aristocrats.
+While hunting was at the time still a pastime reserved for the aristocracy, the well-off urban elite were eager to acquire Fyt's game pieces to decorate their houses with these tokens of a lifestyle only open to aristocrats.

 Some of his game pieces display the scene as if seen through the eyes of an animal witnessing the scene.
 An example is the Dead Game and Weasels (c.
 1642, Detroit Institute of Arts).
-The adoption of the animal viewpoint has been interpreted as Fyt’s reflection on new philosophical and scientific ideas on the differences and similarities between animal and human consciousness that were developed in 17th-century Europe.
+The adoption of the animal viewpoint has been interpreted as Fyt's reflection on new philosophical and scientific ideas on the differences and similarities between animal and human consciousness that were developed in 17th-century Europe.

-Fyt’s innovative game pieces were influential on artists practicing the genre in France and the Dutch Republic.
+Fyt's innovative game pieces were influential on artists practicing the genre in France and the Dutch Republic.

+Flower pieces

+Fyt created flower pieces in the later part of his career from 1643 onwards.
+He depicted large flowers with drooping blooms, such as peonies, tulips with other flowers extending high above them.
+The pieces are typically arranged in a vase.
+In a few works the vase seems to have fallen over or is placed on an architectural element.
+Fyt uses fairly broad and fluid brushstrokes, in places with impasto.
+His choice of palette is careful and more tonal than that of his master Snyders.
+He also relies on chiaroscuro effects.